Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Motivation

-In addition to the magnitude outcomes, the ``Evolution of Diaphragm Thickness during Mechanical Ventilation'' study also exhibits informative dropout due to multiple causes.
-Approximately $80\%$ of patients lack measurements of diaphragm thickness arising from dropout during their nine days of ventilation.
-This dropout occurs when diaphragm thickness can no longer be measured either because (1) the patient recovers and no longer receives mechanical ventilation or (2) the patient dies.
-Crucially, diaphragm thickness is associated with the chance of recovery and death, meaning that dropouts caused by both reasons are informative, potentially introducing significant bias into the estimate of the exposure effect.
-Therefore, we required a joint modeling approach to mitigate this bias.
+The motivating study also exhibits informative dropout due to multiple causes.
+Approximately $80\%$ of patients lack diaphragm thickness measurements during their nine days of ventilation.
+This dropout occurs either when a patient recovers and no longer requires mechanical ventilation, or when the patient dies.
+Crucially, diaphragm thickness is associated with the chance of both recovery and death; this means these dropouts are informative and could significantly bias estimates of the exposure effect.
+The shaded rectangle of panel (c) of Figure \ref{fig:plot} highlights two cases of dropout.
+To handle this challenge, we propose a joint modeling approach that incorporates the missing data mechanism directly into the previously described folded normal mixed-effects model.
+This joint model is designed to mitigate the bias caused by informative dropout.

-In addition to our motivating study, the absolute change in diaphragm thickness is a crucial endpoint in critical care trials relating to the use of mechanical ventilation.
-Studies investigating interventions to improve critical care outcomes are becoming increasingly common due to the COVID-19 pandemic and influx of patients requiring care in the intensive care units.
-One key example is an ongoing pilot and feasibility randomized clinical trial, LANDMARK II, which includes this endpoint as its key efficacy outcome.
-Thus, beyond this motivating study, it is important to accurately estimate the exposure or treatment effect when analyzing this specific endpoint.
+Beyond our motivating study, the magnitude of change in diaphragm thickness is a crucial endpoint in critical care trials for mechanical ventilation.
+With interventional studies to improve critical care outcomes becoming increasingly common, as exemplified by the ongoing LANDMARK II trial explicitly including this as its key efficacy outcome, accurate modeling methods for this endpoint hold broad clinical and research importance.